An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem

 Let $d \geq 2$ and let $\bm X = (X_1, \dots, X_d)$ be a random vector of interest whose $d$-dimensional distribution function (d.f.) $F$ is assumed to be continuous.
 In many fields such as environmental modeling \citep{SalDeMKotRos07}, quantitative risk management \citep{McNFreEmb15} or econometric modeling \citep{Pat12}, one wishes to model $F$.
 Quite often, a practitioner will have some idea about how to model the univariate margins $F_1, \dots, F_d$ of $F$.
 According to the celebrated work of \citet{Skl59}, to complete the modeling of $F$, one then simply needs to model the unique copula $C$ -- merely the restriction to $[0,1]^d$ of a $d$-dimensional d.f.\ with standard uniform margins -- arising in the following well-known representation of $F$:

 The issue of estimating $C$ from available realizations of $\bm X$ has been extensively addressed in the literature \cite[see, e.g.,][Chapter~4 and the references therein]{HofKojMaeYan18}.
 This work is concerned with situations in which it is impossible or difficult to carry out a statistical modeling of $C$.
-Impossibility arises for instance when $X_1,\dots,X_d$ have not all been observed simultaneously (as is sometimes the case in risk management), so that no realizations of $\bm X = (X_1, \dots, X_d)$ are available.
+Impossibility arises for instance when $X_1,\dots,X_d$ have not all been observed simultaneously, so that no realizations of $\bm X = (X_1, \dots, X_d)$ are available.